Deduktiva/magnolia-python/Python/Doc/library/syslog.rst

    keyword argument (default is :const:`LOG_USER`) sets the default facility for messages which do not have a facility explicitly encoded.

+   .. audit-event:: syslog.openlog ident,logoption,facility syslog.openlog

+   .. versionchanged:: 3.2
+      In previous versions, keyword arguments were not allowed, and *ident* was required.

+   .. versionchanged:: 3.12
+      This function is restricted in subinterpreters.
+      (Only code that runs in multiple interpreters is affected and the restriction is not relevant for most users.)
+      This may only be called in the main interpreter.
+      It will raise :exc:`RuntimeError` if called in a subinterpreter.

 .. function:: closelog()